johnsosoka/site-johnsosoka-com/website/_posts/blog/2022-01-01-usb-foot-pedals.md

 What started off as a quest to alleviate arm strain has now developed into a new way of interfacing with my computer.

-Near the top of the pandemic I was playing an unreal amount of the pc game counter strike, which results in many repetitive motions and _lots_ of clicking--this eventually resulted in tennis elbow.
-In my case, it could be called (embarrassingly) be called computer elbow but both describe the same condition, lateral epicondylitis.
+Near the top of the pandemic I was playing an unreal amount of the pc game counter strike, which means  many repetitive motions and _lots_ of clicking.
+All of these repetitive actions eventually led to computer elbow, which is the same thing as tennis elbow, lateral epicondylitis.

 Unfortunately, this injury was going to take more time to heal than I was capable of breaking from the computer.
 This set me on my quest to find alternatives to clicking.